Special Occasion (Bobby Valentino album)

-Special Occasion is the second studio album by American R&B singer Bobby V. It was released by Disturbing tha Peace and Def Jam Recordings on May 8, 2007, in the United States.
+Special Occasion is the second studio album by American R&B singer Bobby Valentino.
+It was released by Disturbing tha Peace and Def Jam Recordings on May 8, 2007, in the United States.
 The singer co-wrote over three quarters of the album, which also features songwriting and production from Tim & Bob, Rodney "Darkchild" Jerkins, Timbaland, Sean Garrett, Don Vito, Bryan-Michael Cox and Dre & Vidal.
 It also features guest appearances by Ludacris, Timbaland and Fabolous.